vseth1027/AudioVisualizer/DEVELOPMENT.md

         - I can use a getter method for the sample rate and number of channels.
         - Buffer size problem is preventing the program from being able to take any input file.
     - SOLVED: The 512 buffer size is fine for mp3 files, but not wav files.
 Prompt the user for an mp3 file instead.
 Keep looking for a way to find the buffer size for a wav file.

+4/24/2018
+- Edited update() so that the window will close once the audio finishes playing.
+- PROBLEM: Sometime the application is run from the terminal and the application starts buts fails.
+When this happens, the incorrect app logo is displayed in the dock (on mac) and in the program window itself.
+Why is the happening, and how can this be fixed?